pypa/packaging.python.org/source/specifications/build-system-interface.rst

 Build backend interface
 ========================

-The build backend object is expected to have attributes which provide some or all of the following hooks.
+The build backend object is looked up according to the ``build-backend`` field of the ``[build-system]`` table.
+It is expected to have attributes which provide some or all of the following hooks.
 The common ``config_settings`` argument is described after the individual hooks.

 Mandatory hooks
 ---------------